Pomax/lib-font/README.md

 Also, if you wish to minify the rolled up version of Font.js, I would recommend using `babel-minify` (`npm install babel-minify` after which it's `npx minify font.rolled.js -d minified`).
 Again, this won't do antyhing to make the `inflate` or `unbrotli` libraries smaller, but it will reduce the size of Font.js to around 50% its original size.

+## Compatibility

+This library was designed specifically for use in the browser.

+It won't work in Node right now, because Node doesn't have its own `window`, `document`, and Fetch API implementation, but most important: Node.js is absolutely stupid when it comes to loading es modules, and for some idiotic reason demands you call module files `.mjs` instead of just looking for ES import/export statements in `.js` files.
+And I'm not renaming every file to an `.mjs` extension...

 ## API

 The API has not yet been fully settled on - right now a lot of it is fairly easy to find in the source, but that's the only place atm.